 Did you know that your core is made up of over 20 muscles that all have different roles in core stabilization?

 Anti-rotation movements such as the Paloff press and different plank variations are examples of anti-rotation movements that can be used or added to any core training routine.
-Pay attention, and within the next few weeks we will be adding more anti-rotation content that you can add into your exercise routines!
-Improving core strength improves stability, balance and prevents future injury.
+Pay attention, within the next few weeks, we will be adding more anti-rotation content that you can add to your exercise routines.
+Improving core strength improves stability and balance, and prevents future injury.

 “‘Core Advantage: Core Strength for Cyclings Winning Edge,” by Tom Danielson and Allison Westfahl”